flotpython/webintro/notebooks/17-other-html-tags.md

   * with a header that has your details and photo
   * and the 3 well structured sections,
   * again 'work experience', 'education' and 'other activities'
-* try to print it in a PDF file, so that it approximately fits within a A4 page
+* try to print it in a PDF file, to evaluate how it fits with respect to an A4 page
 * **NOTE** that next course will address overall layout in greater details, (i.e. the relative place of all pieces wrt one another)
   so do not spend too much time on trying to make best usage of space at this point